Book a Tour →

 27–32°C

 Brisbane's summer is genuinely hot and humid — not unbearably so, but noticeably.
-The city's subtropical position means afternoons frequently produce dramatic thunderstorms that cool things dramatically, then clear within an hour.
+The city's subtropical position means afternoons frequently produce dramatic thunderstorms that cool things sharply, then clear within an hour.
 January and February are the wettest months, though rain rarely lasts all day.

 • Long days — sunrise 5am, sunset after 6:30pm

-• Waterfalls at peak flow after rainfall
+• Waterfalls at peak flow after rainfall (Springbrook, Lamington)

 • Most vibrant beach atmosphere on the Gold Coast